 Why are you in this doorless room?
 There's nothing but a keyboard -- black, unmarked keycaps, promising auditory violence -- and a monitor showing a terminal connection to a MySQL database.
 You type

 show engine innodb status;(each keystroke sharp & piercing) and a challenge scrolls into view: "Write FizzBuzz from 1 to 1000."
 You smile.

-Writing FizzBuzz in MySQL 5.7 is totally useless, but it was a fun excuse to explore some MySQL features I haven't ever needed to use (or at least, wasn't aware that I ever needed to use).
+Writing FizzBuzz in MySQL 5.7 is totally useless, but it was a fun excuse to explore some MySQL features I haven't ever needed to use.
 Translating a number into the appropriate value is relatively simple, but because MySQL 5.7 lacks features like

 rank(), generating the list of numbers from 1 to 1000 ends up being trickier than I expected.
 If you want to give this a go before reading the post,

 docker run --platform linux/amd64 --env MYSQL_ALLOW_EMPTY_PASSWORD=yes mysql:5.7; docker exec -it CONTAINER_ID mysql should set up and connect to a MySQL docker container (the

 --platform is necessary if you're on a machine with an M1).

 SELECT CASE WHEN n % 15 = 0 THEN 'fizzbuzz' WHEN n % 5 = 0 THEN 'buzz' WHEN n % 3 = 0 THEN 'fizz' ELSE n END fizz_buzz FROM how_do_we_possibly_get_numbers;